lukasnellen/dc-traefik/README.md

   `rules`.
 We recommend to create and edit files separately in `rules.edit` to prevent traefik from trying to use incomplete rules files during editing.

+- When migrating an old site to containerized apps with traefik ingress, you can set up a catch-all rule with prioriy 1, as done for `frontends.old_root` in `rules.edit/old.toml`.
+This way, connections will get sent to the old site unless you have a new app, with a higher priority.
+Almost anything will have a priority higher than 1, since the priority is based on the length of the rule.